pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 ### Deploy Pega Platform using the command line

-These steps walk you through:

-- Connecting your local system to your PKS cluster.
-- Enabling the use of a web browser-based Kubernetes dashboard you can use to monitor your deployment.
-- Performing the Helm commands required to complete your deployment of Pega Platform on to your PKS environment.

-It's easy to confuse a Helm install with a Pega Platform install, but they are separate processes.
-The Helm install command uses Helm to install your deployment as directed in the Helm charts, one in the charts\\addons folder and one in the charts\\pega folder.
+A Helm installation and a Pega Platform installation are separate processes.
+The Helm install command uses Helm to install your deployment as directed in the Helm charts, one in the **charts\\addons** folder and one in the **charts\\pega** folder.

 In this document, you specify that the Helm chart always “deploys” by using the setting, actions.execute: “deploy”.
 In the following tasks, you overwrite this function on your *initial* Helm install by specifying `--set global.actions.execute:install-deploy`, which invokes an installation of Pega Platform using your installation Docker image and then automatically followed by a deploy.
 In subsequent Helm deployments, you should not use the override argument, `--set global.actions.execute=`, since Pega Platform is already installed in your database.